Friday, January 23, 2026

 Dear Readers,

-Welcome to the eighth issue of Illinois Central Review!
+Welcome to the ninth issue of Illinois Central Review!

 An extra special note of thanks to Professor Elizabeth Godinez for coordinating and collecting submissions from the PEP students and encouraging them to submit their work!